 And when I say caffeine I am mainly referring to coffee.
 WHAT?
 First you tell me not to eat dairy and now you are taking my coffee away too?
 Yes I know.
 You can curse me all you want.
 Now some people can tolerate small amounts of coffee just fine.
 But if you are struggling with ongoing diarrhea I highly suggest you cut this out.
 Caffeine promotes gut transit time so it will only make your symptoms worse.
 You should still be able to tolerate tea without any troubles.
 Just make sure to avoid teas with “natural ingredients” on the label.
 As you know most of these ingredients contain soy.
 Evil, evil soy.

 What fibre isn’t good for you??
 Now I am not saying that.
 But many of the reasons that fibre is recommended is to help promote regular bowel movements.
 Now if you suffer from chronic diarrhea promoting the passage of intestinal contents is not what you need.

 Lauren at Empowered Sustenance talks more about this in her post here:

-I know that I don't tolerate fibre well.
-For this reason I stay away from pretty much all raw vegis and fruits (yes this is sad I know).
-That being said certain fruits and vegis are definitely more fibrous than others so it will take some trial and error on your part to see what you tolerate.
+I know that I don’t tolerate fibre well.
+For this reason I stay away from pretty much all raw veggies and fruits (yes this is sad I know).
+That being said certain fruits and veggies are definitely more fibrous than others so it will take some trial and error on your part to see what you tolerate.